Cart

 Most bottlings of Aultmore single malt whisky come from independent bottlers.
 That also applies to this release.
 Van Wees bottled this 11-year-old, bourbon-cask-aged Speysider in the The Ultimate series at 46%.
 For a nice price.

-To celebrate the 260,000th unique whisky registered in the Whiskybase, we're releasing this 13-year-old Aultmore single malt whisky.
+To celebrate the 260,000th unique whisky registered in Whiskybase, we're releasing this 13-year-old Aultmore single malt whisky.
 At a festive price.
 This Speysider matured in a bourbon cask, reaching a robust 62.3% ABV.

 Under the Baker's label, Jim Beam distils a bourbon that is fermented with a different yeast than usual and comes out of the still at a lower alcohol percentage, which gives it an extra mild character.
 This 7-year-old Baker's is bottled at 53.5%.